Hello dream hair!

 "Rapunzel, Rapunzel, let down your hair!"
 Did you ever listen enviously to Grimms fairy tales read to you in the past?
 How long and strong must this girl's mane have been for both the enchantress and her prince charming to climb it?

-In practical life, hair of this length would probably be rather impractical, but who wouldn't like to have long, full hair?
-Some people are blessed with it by nature, while others struggle in vain to grow a long mane.
-Why is this so?
-To better understand the mystery of "hair", here are some sober facts.
+In practical life would be Hair probably rather impractical at this length, but who would not like to have long, full hair?
+Some people are naturally blessed with it, while others struggle in vain to grow a long mane.
+Why is that?
+To better understand the mystery of "hair", here come a few sober facts.

 Structure of the human hair